paichunwang/Firebase-Train-RPS/README.md

 This JavaScript based file-folder is used to demonstrate the familiarity of utilizing JQuery and Firebase in a client-server connection environment.

+This Repository contains (2) Example usage of Jquary and Firebase.
+The download below will contain both files.

 ## Getting Started

 Download the repository using your preferred method: